frontend-3/browserify_example/README.md

 Browserify example
 ===================
-Two examples for browserify implementation.
+Two examples for browserify implementation and gulpfile for deploy.
 First example has npm dependency(uniq) and second call a own module.

 Installation